Did Lady Gaga Get Some Surgical Work Done?

 The picture has garnered over a million likes with many of her fans supporting her with some even asking for an explanation as to how she’s overweight.

-This isn’t the first time the star has experienced such critics she has in the past addressed this by talking about her eating disorders and that she has dealt with haters before.
+This isn’t the first time the star has experienced such critics.
+She has addressed this in the past by talking about her eating disorders and that she has dealt with haters before.
 She took to Instagram again after her tour in 2014 when she experienced hatred again and shared a picture of herself captioning it, “curvy and proud” along with a pig emoji.

 A photo posted by xoxo, Joanne (@ladygaga) on

-Aside from the hatred Gaga, announced her new world tour and for her album, Joanne which is slated to begin in August in North America and then continue on to Europe in September.
+Aside from the hatred, Gaga announced her new world tour and for her album, Joanne which is slated to begin in August in North America and then continue on to Europe in September.

 She will also appear on Emmy award winning competition show, RuPaul’s Drag Race this March.
-Logo TV announced that the star who has long been anticipated to appear shall make her appearance during the season nine premier promising that this would be one of the most jaw dropping moments on the show.
+Logo TV announced that the star who has long been anticipated to appear shall make her appearance during the Season 9 premier promising that this would be one of the most jaw-dropping moments on the show.

 — xoxo, Joanne (@ladygaga) February 6, 2017